ZackWilde27/Z3dPy/README.md

 ```python
 import z3dpy as zp
 ```
-I would not recommend cloning the main repo, because it's the nightly build.
+The main repo, is the nightly build.
 The wiki/examples are based on the release version.

 # Example Program